catscodingcoffee/catscodingcoffee/README.md

 ## 🛠️ What I Build

-- **Classroom automations** — Google Apps Script tools that streamline NHS application processing and automate administrative workflows, saving staff hours each week
+- **Classroom automations** — Google Apps Script tools that streamline NHS application processing and automate administrative workflows, saving staff hours each week.
+Most recent project is a script that converts Google Docs to Google Form quizzes
 - **eBird + Java projects** — exploring the eBird API with Maven and OkHttp as I deepen my Java skills outside the classroom
 - **[Birding Website](https://www.birdingwithbrandon.com)** *(in progress)* — Oregon birding guide and hotspot-based quiz app.
 Built in React + TypeScript with user accounts and progress tracking.
 (Migrated from vanilla HTML/CSS/JS.)
 - **[Student projects](https://github.com/catscodingcoffee/StudentProjects/)** — I teach and use GitHub Codespaces with my students so they build real version control habits from day one